Getting a New Dog or Puppy? A Must Have List for Your First Trip to the Pet Store

 Your puppy is what he eats and it's up to you to make sure he receives the nutrition he needs.

-- Watch portion sizes.
-Quality foods packed with highly digestible nutrients tend to require smaller portions than less digestible foods and in the long run are quite comparable in price; however, you should expect to pay anywhere from 24 cents a day for a small breed puppy to $1.30 a day or more for a large breed puppy.
+- Price you pay.
+Expect to pay anywhere from 50 cents a day for a small breed puppy to $1.50 a day or more for a large breed puppy.

 Preventive Veterinary Care